jenkinsci/pipeline-plugin/TUTORIAL.md

 }
 ```

-The parameter may be a slave name, or a single label, or even a label expression such as:
+The parameter may be a node name, or a single label, or even a label expression such as:

 ```groovy
 node('unix && 64bit') {